Symmetric blind information reconciliation for quantum key distribution: Symmetric blind reconciliation

 \section{Symmetric blind reconciliation}

 We suggest an improvement of blind information reconciliation with LDPC codes.
-The proposed technique allows one to overcome the drawbacks of the aforementioned information reconciliation schemes by providing guaranteed belief propagation-based decoding with decreased information leakage and decreased number of communication rounds.~Our approach is based on applying information reconciliation with LDPC codes in a symmetric way.
-In particular, it consists of the following general steps (the detailed description of the procedure is given in Methods).
+The proposed technique allows one to overcome the drawbacks of the aforementioned information reconciliation schemes by providing guaranteed belief propagation-based decoding with decreased information leakage and a decreased number of communication rounds.~Our approach is based on applying information reconciliation with LDPC codes in a symmetric way.
+Specifically, it consists of the following general steps (a detailed description of the procedure is given in Methods).
 First, in analogy to the rate-adaptive scheme, the parties choose the numbers and positions of the shortened and punctured bits and extend their blocks of raw keys.
 Second, both Alice and Bob compute the syndrome of their extended raw keys and share them with each other.
-Then they perform belief propagation decoding.
-In the case of success, one party, say Bob, correct the errors, and the procedure proceeds to the verification stage.
-In the case of a failure, the parties exchange the values of the fixed number of bits having maximal uncertainty according to log-likelihood ratio (LLR).
-After that, Alice and Bob repeat the belief propagation decoding procedure with the updated list of shortened and punctured positions.
+Then they perform belief-propagation decoding.
+In a successful case, one party --- say Bob --- corrects the errors, and the procedure proceeds to the verification stage.
+In failed case, the parties exchange the values of a fixed number of bits having maximal uncertainty according to the log-likelihood ratio (LLR).
+After that, Alice and Bob repeat the belief-propagation decoding procedure with the updated list of shortened and punctured positions.
 In this respect, the proposed symmetric blind reconciliation is similar to the standard blind reconciliation.
-The novel ingredient is that the positions of additionally disclosed bits come not from the punctured positions but are decidedly indicated by unsuccessful belief propagation decoding algorithm.~This removes the restrictions on a number of additionally disclosed bits and also makes it possible to perform interactive LDPC code-based reconciliation even in the absence of punctured bits.
-The latter allows the adjustment of current sets of LDPC codes to a broad range of QBER values (see Appendix A).
-We also note that that in contrast to the standard blind reconciliation protocol, where the parties use two consecutive messages in each of communication rounds (the request and the corresponding answer), in the symmetric blind reconciliation the messages between parties are transferred simultaneously
+The alternative ingredient is that the positions of additionally disclosed bits come not from the punctured positions but are decidedly indicated by an unsuccessful belief-propagation decoding algorithm.~This removes the restrictions on a number of additionally disclosed bits and also makes it possible to perform interactive LDPC code-based reconciliation even in the absence of punctured bits.
+The latter scenario allows the adjustment of current sets of LDPC codes to a broad range of QBER values (see Appendix A).
+We also note that, in contrast to the standard blind reconciliation protocol, where the parties use two consecutive messages in each of the communication rounds (the request and the corresponding answer), in the symmetric blind reconciliation the messages between parties are transferred simultaneously.